 This provides an opportunity for children 2-18 to participate in fun activities and learn more about Jodo Shinshu Buddhism.
-Dharma school classes are held after Sunday services during the Dharma Exchange.
+Currently, Dharma School is held mostly virtually.
+Please check Dharma School page for more information.

 Other Children’s Activities: Girl Scouts, Boy Scouts, summer camp, Young Buddhist Association

 Rev.Sugahara leads Buddhist Study Classes regularly, please see the page for more information.

 From 9am on Sundays, led by Rev.Sugahara, Chanting Club studies and practices various Pureland chants.